BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/understanding-knowledge-graphs.md

 ## What is a knowledge graph?

 A knowledge graph is a [graph](https://en.wikipedia.org/wiki/Graph_%28abstract_data_type%29) structure that links entities together.
-The links between the entities contain knowledge, based on how the entities connect to each other.
+The links between the entities contain knowledge, based on how they connect to each other.
 For example, an apple can be connected to a tree (to show that it grows on trees) or in another case connected to a pie recipe (to show that it is part of a recipe).
 It is a formalized knowledge that enables programmatical reasoning about concepts in the world around us.